 - Canadian Red Cross - Water Safety Conference

 - Center of Spiritual Living Business Booster Breakfast Series

 “Success is not final, failure is not fatal: it is the courage to continue that counts.” – Winston Churchill.

 Recently, I went back to my old trusted and true resource of Think and Grow Rich by Napoleon Hill after completing a podcast with Nicola Grace – The Mission Mentor.
 We were talking about how “you cannot afford to have a negative thought.”
 Our thoughts are so powerful and can speak to your future.
-As I was flipping the pages, I came across 31 Reasons for … Read the rest
+As I was flipping the pages, I came across 31 Reasons for Failure.
+Now, … Read the rest

 Lori Raudnask share tips on how to handle sales objections with Debra Kasowski.

 One of the most important s to do when handling a sales objection is to always acknowledge what your client is objecting to.
 For instance, if someone has an objection say: thank you for sharing, I appreciate that, so you think the price is too high.
 Always come into their world first and find out the reason why they are objecting.

 Ask a question.
 For example -“So the price is too high.
 I appreciate that.
 What have you compared it to?”
 Really go into their world … Read the rest